Summer is here – and we need this recipe. Salads can be great, but we’re often left begging for more. That’s where coconut curry lentil soup steps up.

 Follow our fool-proof simple cooking steps for the perfect coconut curry lentil soup.
 Packed with protein, fiber and a high-summer taste!

-- 1 ¼ cup multivitamin juice (the normal drinking stuff)
+- 1 ¼ cup multivitamin juice (the normal drinking stuff, something like 'tropical fruit juice')

 - 1 can coconut milk (1 can = 450ml)